BSN to DNP

 Students complete five clinical courses which include a core course in advanced diagnostic reasoning, three clinical courses that emphasize management of common adult health problems and one course that emphasizes the management of complex adult health problems related to a focus area of choice.
 Graduates eligible to sit for the American Nurses’ Association (ANCC) or American Academy of Nurse Practitioners (AANP) certification examination for AGPCNP practitioners.

 The School of Nursing offers courses leading to a specialty focus in Oncology.
-Applicants are admitted to the AGPCNP advanced practice area and complete an additional four credits of coursework focused in Oncology.
+Applicants are admitted to the AGPCNP advanced practice area and complete an additional four credits of coursework and selected clinical hours focused in Oncology.
 Students who elect this option receive advanced knowledge and skills in both the prevention and management in the care of adults at risk for, or with, cancer.
 Graduates who complete additional clinical hours in oncology after graduation may also qualify to sit for the Advanced Oncology Certified Nurse Practitioner (Oncology Nursing Certification Corporation) exam.

 Ranked 10th in nation, our Family Nurse Practitioner (FNP) specialty prepares students as advanced practice nurses for community-oriented primary care.
 Graduates provide comprehensive health promotion services to ambulatory clients; evaluate presenting problems at the client’s initial contact with the primary care system; and provide continuing care to clients with acute and stable chronic illnesses.